Asset Manager – Participating in Projects

 1. Review the offered material.
 Once a bidding phase starts, you will receive an e-mail notification.
 Open a category (package or part list) to view its details and supporting documents.

 2. Bid on packages.
 Enter a single offer for the entire package and save it.
-If you choose not to participate, set No interest for that category.
+You may update your bid at any time before the phase ends.

 Bidding on a package category with single-offer entry and Save

 1. Bid on part lists.
-Export the CSV template, populate the pricing and quantity columns in your spreadsheet editor, and upload the file.
-Upon confirmation, the upload replaces any previous bids from your company for that list.
-You can also set No interest if you will not bid on the category.
+Export the CSV template, populate the pricing column (quantity is always one; repeat the line for multiple units), and upload the file.
+Upon confirmation, your upload replaces any previous bids from your company for that list.

-Bidding on a part list with CSV export/upload and No interest
+Bidding on a part list with CSV export and upload

-Visualization of settlement results (selected and not selected examples)
+Visualization of award results (selected and not selected examples)

 Documentation and support